abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 When we think about something repeatedly, it tends to become a fixed perception for us, and we think about it even more.
-For example, if we have a work project and think about it throughout the day, we build up that perception and our tendency to think and proliferate around it—it becomes a world unto itself, a perceptual world we inhabit.
+For example, if we have a work project and think about it throughout the day, we build up that perception and our tendency to think and proliferate around it---it becomes a world unto itself, a perceptual world we inhabit.
 This world-creating tendency builds momentum throughout the day, throughout the week; when we get up to our *kuṭīs* in the afternoon and do sitting